2022 Audi A8 Facelift Spied For The First Time

-Our spies caught two prototypes, one of which had redesigned headlights.
+Our spies caught two prototypes, each carrying different grille designs.

 It feels like it's been forever since we last talked about the A8 so we’re glad our very first spy shots of 2021 depict Audi’s flagship car.
 Our spies caught not one, but two prototypes of the facelifted version with the camouflage covering the bumpers and quarter panels while showing a bit of what’s coming for the mid-cycle update.